lydiahallie/javascript-questions/nl-NL/README.md

 <img src="https://i.imgur.com/NSnDZmU.png" width="200">

 This is where an event loop starts to work.
-An **event loop** looks at the stack and task queue.
-If the stack is empty, it takes the first thing on the queue and pushes it onto the stack.
+An **event loop** looks at the stack en task queue.
+If the stack is empty, it takes the first thing on the queue en pushes it onto the stack.

 <img src="https://i.imgur.com/uyiScAI.png" width="200">

-`bar` gets invoked, `"Second"` gets logged, and it's popped off the stack.
+`bar` gets invoked, `"Second"` gets logged, en it's popped off the stack.

 </p>
 </details>

 ---

-###### 31. What is the event.target when clicking the button?
+###### 31. Wat is de event.target wanneer geklikt wordt op de knop?

 ```html
 <div onclick="console.log('first div')">